mrstork/cookbook/README.md

 Django on OpenShift
 ===================

-This git repository helps you get up and running quickly w/ a Django installation on OpenShift.
-The Django project name used in this repo is 'myproject' but you can feel free to change it.
 Right now the backend is sqlite3 and the database runtime is found in `$OPENSHIFT_DATA_DIR/db.sqlite3`.

 Before you push this app for the first time, you will need to change the [Django admin password](#admin-user-name-and-password).
-Then, when you first push this application to the cloud instance, the sqlite database is copied from `wsgi/myproject/db.sqlite3` with your newly changed login credentials.
+Then, when you first push this application to the cloud instance, the sqlite database is copied from `wsgi/cookbook/db.sqlite3` with your newly changed login credentials.
 Other than the password change, this is the stock database that is created when `python manage.py syncdb` is run with only the admin app installed.